A Euclid style algorithm for MacMahon's partition analysis: A polynomial time algorithm for MacMahon's partition analysis in theory

-It is not clear how to eliminate $z_i$ even when $m=0$: i) combining the terms to a single rational function will get a monster numerator that can not be handled by the computer; ii) direct substitutions of $z_i=1$ for all $i$ does not work for possible denominator factors like $1-z_1z_2$ in some of the terms.
+It is not clear how to dispel $z_i$ even when $m=0$: i) combining the terms to a single rational function will get a monster numerator that can not be handled by the computer; ii) direct substitution of $z_i=1$ for all $i$ does not work for possible denominator factors like $1-z_1z_2$ in some of the terms.

-The algorithm we present here is inspired by the work from computational geometry: the $m=0$ case was given a nice solution as a basic step in Barvinok's algorithm for lattice point counting.
-Though the idea works for general rational functions, we shall concentrate on Elliott-rational functions, that is
+The algorithm we present here is inspired by the idea from computational geometry, which is better illustrated by the following simple example.
+We have

-where $M_{ij}$ are monomials in $x$, $L_i$ are Laurent polynomials.
-Such rational functions arose from MacMahon partition analysis.
-In particular, the $m=1$ case corresponds to the computation of Ehrhart series.

-The algorithm consists of two steps: First reduce the number of slack variables to $1$, and then use Laurent series expansion to compute separately for each term.
+Computationally this is inefficient for large values of $n$.
+Of course there are many other methods, but the following computation extends for Problem \ref{prob-slack}, provided that we know the existence of the limit.
+We have (by making the substitution $z\to 1+s$)